Bassin de Cap-Ferret - excellent September weather for people and grapes! Sunday, the 21st September 2014

 Emmanuel Boidron

-I met Emmanuel Boidron at the Brasserie (on top of La Dominique's cellar) and tasted 2013 and 2011 vintage of Boidron wines.
-He told me, that there was no news about an ongoing court case concerning the degradation of Corbin Michotte from Grand Cru Classe group.
+I met Emmanuel Boidron at the Brasserie (on top of La Dominique's cellar) and tasted the 2013 and 2011 vintages of Boidron wines.
+He told me there was no news about an ongoing court case concerning the degradation of Corbin Michotte from the Grand Cru Classe group.

 Tertre Roteboeuf

-No harvest activity here on the day of my visit (25th September) - harvest was at least 2 weeks away.
-Quick visit - I only tasted wines from 2013 vintage and Tertre Roteboeuf from 2010 vintage.
+No harvest activity here on the day of my visit (25th September) - harvest was at least two weeks away.
+Quick visit - I only tasted wines from the 2013 vintage and Tertre Roteboeuf from the 2010 vintage.

-2013 Domaine de Cambes was soft textured, very fruity and with good balance, very attractive.
+2013 Domaine de Cambes was soft-textured, fruity, and attractive with good balance.
 Chocolate aroma.
 Good effort for the vintage.
 87p.
-2013 Roc de Cambes had well-integrated ripe fruit with tannin, soft and with mellow structure.
+2013 Roc de Cambes had well-integrated ripe fruit with soft tannin and mellow structure.
 Lighter structure than usual this time.
 89p.
-2013 Tertre Roteboeuf was gracious and aromatic, sublime, dense, very ripe fruit and somewhat fresh.
+2013 Tertre Roteboeuf was gracious, aromatic, sublime, dense, ripe fruit, and fresh.
 Impeccable winemaking.
 94p.
-2010 Tertre Roteboeuf didn't want to show anything - it was totally closed.
+2010 Tertre Roteboeuf wanted to keep everything private - it was closed.

 Belle Brise

-The owner Henri Bruno de Coincy welcomed me and he told me that he expected quite fine 2014 vintage.
+The owner, Henri Bruno de Coincy, welcomed me and told me he expected quite a fine 2014 vintage.
 Harvest here was more than a week away.
-Tasting grapes revealed, that skins hadn't obtained yet full phenolic ripeness.
-They were healthy and in huge quantities as the picture below shows.
+Tasting grapes revealed that skins still needed to obtain full phenolic ripeness.
+They were healthy and in huge quantities, as the picture below shows.